mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Running BIDS Validator
-**Note**: Before running BIDS validation, the tmp_dcm2bids directory should be removed to prevent any errors.
+**Note**: Before running BIDS validation, the tmp_dcm2bids directory should be ignored using .bidsignore or manually removed to prevent any errors.
 The tmp_dcm2bids folder is created during the BIDSing process and not further needed.
 #### For Running 1 Participant
 ```
 #!/bin/bash